fnan/FeatureBudgetedRandomForest/README.md

 Cost of each feature appears in each row.
 Number of rows equal number of features.

 OUTPUTS:
-Expected error for classification or precision for ranking + expected feature cost.
+-Expected error for classification or precision for ranking + expected feature cost.
 errPrec1: predict test example label for each tree using training data distribution at the corresponding leaf, take majority label as final prediction.
 errPrec2: predict test example label for each tree using out-of-bag data distribution at the corresponding leaf, take majority label as final prediction.
 errPrec3: cumulate training data distributions at the corresponding leaves for all trees, take label with highest probability

+-featMatrix files: contains the feature usage matrix: (i,j)th element is the number of times example i uses feature j.

+-proba_pred files: contains the predicted probabilities of each example in each class.

+-tree file: tree structure file

+-Standard output for pruning iterations: primal objective | dual objective | duality gap.

 EXAMPLE:
+To build the forest:
+>BudgetRF.exe -f 50 -t 10 -p 5 -m 2 -o 0 mbne_tiny_tr mbne_tiny_tv mbne_out_tv mbne_tiny_te mbne_out_te
+To prune the forest:
-BudgetRF.exe -f 50 -t 10 -p 5 -m 2 -o 0 mbne_tiny_tr mbne_tiny_tv mbne_out_tv mbne_tiny_te mbne_out_te
+>BudgetRF.exe -f 50 -t 10 -p 5 -m 2 -o 0 -u 0.02 mbne_tiny_tr mbne_tiny_tv mbne_out_tv mbne_tiny_te mbne_out_te
+To build the forest for ranking:
-BudgetRF.exe -f 519 -t 10 -p 2 -m 2 -o 0 -c yahoo_cs_cost yahoo_cssm_tr yahoo_cssm_te yahoo_outTe
+>BudgetRF.exe -f 519 -t 10 -p 2 -m 2 -o 0 -c yahoo_cs_cost yahoo_cssm_tr yahoo_cssm_te yahoo_outTe

 !IMPORTANT! always provide the training input data file name, followed by validation input data file name, validation output file name, test input file name, test output file name.
 The validation input/output files are optional.
+The tree file needs to be available to run pruning.
+So first run BudgetRF without pruning (to build the forest and generate tree file), then with pruning.